VMBlakelock/bouquetnblooms/README.md

 #### Heroku:

-The project is deployed to Heroku.
-It uses the automatic deployment method via Github, using your Github repository.
+The project should have been deployed to Heroku.
+It should use the automatic deployment method via Github, using your Github repository.
+It is not deployed due to errors and no time to rectify before submission.

-Below shows the steps to deploy on Heroku:
+Below shows the steps the developer believes is required to deploy on Heroku:

 1. Heroku requires certain dependencies and applications to run our application.
 There we need to tell it what is required.
    In the terminal type
-   - $ pip3 freeze --local > requirements.txt
+   - requirements.txt
-   - $ echo web: python app.py > Procfile
+   - Procfile - web: gunicorn bouquetnblooms.wsgi:application
 2. Register on the Heroku website - [Heroku](https://www.heroku.com/) or Log in for existing users.
 3. From the dashboard click 'New' and 'Create new app'.
 4. Enter your unique 'App name' (Heroku practice is for it to be lowercase and to use hyphen (-) instead of spaces).